WrestleMania XXVII: Storylines

-On the March 14 edition of Raw, Nicole "Snooki" Polizzi appeared as a guest star and exchanged insults with Vickie Guerrero backstage.
+On the March 14 episode of Raw, Nicole "Snooki" Polizzi appeared as a guest star and exchanged insults with Vickie Guerrero backstage.
 Later that night, Vickie defeated Trish Stratus with the help of LayCool (Michelle McCool and Layla).
 After the match, Snooki, who observed the match at ringside, took down LayCool after being provoked by McCool.
 A brawl ensued between Snooki & Stratus and LayCool until LayCool retreated from the ring.
 Vickie then proposed a six-person mixed tag team match at WrestleMania between LayCool & her boyfriend, Dolph Ziggler, and Snooki, Stratus, and John Morrison which Snooki accepted.
 In the buildup to the match, a vignette aired, showing Snooki and Stratus in a bar, where Stratus said that they were training for their WrestleMania match.
 On the vignette, Snooki fought a man, and later Snooki and Stratus fought LayCool on the bar after LayCool started mocking Snooki and Stratus.

 In an eight-man tag team match, The Corre (Wade Barrett, Ezekiel Jackson, Justin Gabriel and Heath Slater) were originally scheduled to wrestle Big Show, Kane, Santino Marella and Vladimir Kozlov at WrestleMania.
 The Corre had been going after Show on SmackDown, but Show and Kane joined forces to beat down The Corre on Raw two weeks before WrestleMania.
 Later, Kane and Show helped Kozlov & Marella fend off an attack by The Corre.
 On April 2, after a WrestleMania Axxess match between Kozlov and Tyler Reks, The Corre attacked Kozlov, leaving his shoulder injured.
 Kofi Kingston, who recently lost the Intercontinental Championship to Barrett, was chosen as Kozlov's replacement.

 Event

 Pre-show

 Before the event aired, two dark matches took place.
-In the first match pitted Sheamus against Daniel Bryan in a lumberjack match for the United States Championship.
+The first match pitted Sheamus against Daniel Bryan in a lumberjack match for the United States Championship.
 During the match, a brawl broke out between the lumberjacks outside the ring, resulting in the match ending in a no contest.
 SmackDown General Manager Theodore Long then called for a battle royal to take place.
 The Great Khali won the match after last eliminating Sheamus.